Dupchuwangmo7/IDE202-Internship_Reports/Week9/Task1.md

 4. **Tunneling Services**
    Encrypt connections to services like databases or web servers through SSH tunnels.

+# **System Setup and Configuration Report**

+## **Task 1: Install Ubuntu**

+I added new user in my laptop to do this task.

+1. **Update the System**
+   - Post-installation, the system was updated to ensure all packages were up-to-date:
+     ```bash
+     sudo apt update && sudo apt upgrade -y
+     ```

 ---

-# SSH Configuration Report

-## **Task 1: Configure Remote Access with Public Key**
+## **Task 2: Configure Remote Access with Public Key**

-To eliminate the risks associated with password-based authentication, SSH was configured to use public-key authentication.
-The steps below detail the process:
+SSH was configured to allow secure remote access using public-key authentication:

-1. **Generate an SSH Key Pair**
-   - On the client machine, the following command was used to generate a 4096-bit RSA key pair:
+1. **Install OpenSSH Server**
+   - The OpenSSH server was installed and started:
      ```bash
-     ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
+     sudo apt install openssh-server -y
+     sudo systemctl enable ssh
+     sudo systemctl start ssh
      ```

+2. **Generate an SSH Key Pair**
-   - The private key was stored securely on the client machine, and the public key was saved as `id_rsa.pub`.
+   - On the client machine, a key pair was created:

-2. **Copy the Public Key to the Server**
-   - The `ssh-copy-id` command was used to add the public key to the server's `~/.ssh/authorized_keys` file:
      ```bash
-     ssh-copy-id user@remote_host
+     ssh-keygen -t rsa -b 4096 -C "user@example.com"
      ```
+   - The private key was stored securely, and the public key was saved as `id_rsa.pub`.

+3. **Transfer the Public Key to the Server**
-   - Alternatively, the public key was manually appended to the file:
+   - The public key was added to the server's `~/.ssh/authorized_keys` file:
      ```bash
-     cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys
+     ssh-copy-id user@server_ip
      ```

-3. **Disable Password-Based Authentication**
+4. **Disable Password Authentication**
-   - To enhance security, the SSH server was configured to accept only public-key authentication:
+   - To enhance security, password authentication was disabled:
-     - Edit the SSH configuration file:
      ```bash
      sudo nano /etc/ssh/sshd_config
      ```
      - Update the following parameters:
        ```plaintext
        PasswordAuthentication no
        PubkeyAuthentication yes
        ```
-     - Restart the SSH service to apply changes:
+   - Restart the SSH service:
      ```bash
      sudo systemctl restart sshd
      ```

-4. **Test the Configuration**
-   - The client successfully accessed the server without entering a password:
+5. **Verify the Setup**
+   - Login to the server was tested using the private key:
      ```bash
-     ssh user@remote_host
+     ssh user@server_ip
      ```

 ---

-## **Task 2: Configure Two-Factor Authentication (2FA)**
+## **Task 3: Configure Two-Factor Authentication (2FA)**

-To strengthen authentication security, 2FA was configured on the server using Google Authenticator.
-Here’s how it was set up:
+To add another layer of security, 2FA was implemented using Google Authenticator:

-1. **Install Google Authenticator**
+1. **Install Google Authenticator PAM Module**
-   - On the server, the following command was executed to install the PAM (Pluggable Authentication Module) for Google Authenticator:
+   - The module was installed on the server:
      ```bash
-     sudo apt-get install libpam-google-authenticator
+     sudo apt install libpam-google-authenticator -y
      ```

 2. **Set Up 2FA for the User**
-   - Each user configured their 2FA by running the following command:
+   - The user configured 2FA by running:
      ```bash
      google-authenticator
      ```
+   - The following options were configured:
+     - Time-based tokens were enabled.
-   - Users were prompted to:
+     - Emergency codes were saved for recovery.
-     - Scan the QR code using a 2FA app (e.g., Google Authenticator, Authy).
-     - Save the emergency backup codes.
-     - Enable time-based tokens.
+     - Token validation was limited to prevent replay attacks.

-3. **Configure PAM for SSH**
+3. **Update PAM and SSH Configurations**
-   - The PAM configuration was updated to enable 2FA:
+   - The PAM configuration was updated to enforce 2FA:
      ```bash
      sudo nano /etc/pam.d/sshd
      ```